braniro/BIT-project/README.md

-# Nmap scanner with export to Kibana
+# Nmap scanner with export to Elastic

 **Disclaimer**: This is a simple prototype made for the Information Technology Security class at FIIT STU.
 Use at your own risk.